Raghavizing/nightmess/README.md

 Open http://localhost:3000 to view the project in the browser.

 ## How It Works
-- **User Registration/Login:** Only students with a valid VIT email (@vit.ac.in) can create an account and log in using Clerk's authentication service.
+- **User Registration/Login:** Only students with a valid VIT email (@vitstudent.ac.in) can create an account and log in using Clerk's authentication service.
 - **Add Listings:** Users can post new snack listings, including the snack name, price, quantity, and their hostel block.
 - **View Listings:** Buyers can browse snacks by category and block.
 - **Contact Seller:** Buyers can directly view the seller’s contact details to initiate communication and arrange purchases.